 The Gastroenterology Fellowship at Cedars-Sinai, which is accredited by the Accreditation Council for Graduate Medical Education (ACGME), aims to provide fellows with outstanding clinical training in a scholarly environment so that they can develop into highly competent clinical gastroenterologists, subspecialty consultants or physician-scientists.
 The program is structured for trainees to achieve appropriate medical knowledge and procedural skills in the fields of digestive diseases and hepatology as well as to obtain the interpersonal and communication skills and professional attitudes necessary to function as effective consultants.

-The comprehensive training program covers three years.
-Fellows participate in the care of patients with a wide range of clinical problems at all stages of illness.
-Throughout the program, all fellows maintain a continuity of care clinic experience and participate in the didactic educational activities of the section.
+The comprehensive training program covers three years and the fellowship offers both a clinical track and a research track in order to tailor the experience toward each fellow's career goals.
+Fellows participate in the care of patients with a diverse range of clinical issues at all stages of illness.
+Throughout the program, all fellows also maintain a continuity of care clinic experience and participate in didactic educational activities.